Hemanth7022/Hemanth7022/README.md

 - Integrates **geospatial data** with ML models to predict congestion hotspots
 - Uses multiple AI agents to score incident probability and suggest routing decisions
 - Generates automated explanations for **drivers, engineers, and city regulators**
-- Built with Python, Pandas, and real urban dataset pipelines

 ---